 That a work is translated does not mean that there is a word-for-word replacement of the original language.
 Translation is an art and like any art, there are multiple approaches.

-he translator has made a series of decisions on the reader’s behalf – decisions of which that the reader has no knowledge unless detailed by the translator as an introductory part of the work.
+The translator has made a series of decisions on the reader’s behalf – decisions of which that the reader has no knowledge unless detailed by the translator as an introductory part of the work.

 The researcher must be aware that an act of translation can fundamentally alter the way that the original work is perceived.
 Thus, there may be more than one translation of a given work available and researchers should in this case compare and contrast the two different translations as a part of their research.